AndrewMathas/gitcat/README.rst

 usage: git cat branch [-h] [-q] [repositories]

-Print status of all branches in repository
+Print status of all branches in each repository

 positional arguments:
   repositories  optionally filter repositories for status